justsomeguy4411/A-simple-port-scanner/README.md

 # A-simple-port-scanner
-A very simple exxample port scanner tool  used for scanning open ports. sokban
+A very simple example port scanner tool  used for scanning open ports. sokban